Poetry

 in the presentation of poetry in public.

-Dead Good Poets
+Dead Good Poets began

 where guest poets are invited to read their work, and the open mic slot allows new